The lady behind “The Exorcism of Emily Rose”: Anneliese Michel

 The song “Annalisa” by Public Image Limited was based on Anneliese’s case

-On July 1st 1976, Anneliese died in her home.
-By then she weighed 30 kilograms and had broken knees from continuous genuflecting, couldn’t move without aid, and contracted pneumonia.
+By the time of death, Anneliese weighed 30 kilograms and had broken knees from continuous genuflecting, couldn’t move without aid, and had contracted pneumonia.

-The autopsy found the cause of her passing was malnutrition and dehydration, and the state charged her parents and the priests with homicide by negligence.
+The state charged her parents and the priests with homicide by negligence.

 The trial happened in March 1978, and drew a lot of interest.
 Doctors testified that Anneliese hadn’t been possessed and that her behaviour had been a result of her religious upbringing and her epilepsy.

 The defense played recordings from the exorcism sessions of “demons arguing” to try to prove that Anneliese had been possessed.
-Both priests (Renz and Alt) claimed that she had been possessed by Lucifer, Cain, Judas Iscariot, Hitler, and Nero.
+Both priests (Renz and Alt) claimed that she had been possessed by Lucifer, Cain, Judas Iscariot, Hitler, and Nero, and analysis of her responses on the recordings found that sometimes her voice was hitting two registers, as if two people were talking simultaneously.

 Hellripper’s song “Anneliese” was inspired by Anneliese’s story